The Professional Career Internship (PCI) Program is for undergraduate students who are pursuing careers in:

 - Physical Therapy

 - Environmental, Safety and Health

 Students perform their internship under the guidance of laboratory operations staff on projects supporting Argonne’s mission.
 A student will spend the first week of his/her Argonne experience with an Argonne staff member devising a strategy and attending mandatory safety classes.
 For the next few weeks, the supervisor will provide considerable program assistance and guidance to implement the internship plan.
 Subsequently, the student will be required to give a poster presentation at the end of their appointment.

 NOTE: The laboratory is tentatively planning for student programs to be fully onsite during Summer 2022.
 However, a student’s workplace may shift to a hybrid or virtual status contingent upon local COVID infection rates.
 Student candidates will be notified of changes in the lab’s operational status at the time of offer and/or during their appointment.

-- Must be currently enrolled full-time at an accredited institution and completed at least one year of schooling;
+- Must be currently enrolled full-time at an accredited institution and have completed at least one year of schooling.

 Science Writing Requirements